 There's nothing more playful then opting for a Caribbean theme in a garden.
 Choose this tropical garden design idea and lush foliage teamed with bright, dramatic flowers will completely ignite your space.
 Tall palm trees, and large shrubs such as Fatsia japonica will add shape and drama, while ferns create texture and are perfect additions to shade gardens also.
 Match your planting with sleek and contemporary seating, or even rattan garden furniture and you will have created a veritable oasis.

-Perfect your staycation with Spanish-inspired garden set up.
-This simple table and bench is actually perfect for intimate family gatherings, while the adorning bright soft furnishings will make you feel like you're in Barcelona, even on a drizzly day!
-The key, like we've mentioned with Med-inspired gardens, is bright and bold colours, patterns and texture.
+A Spanish-esque outdoor setting will provide perfect garden inspiration at any time of year.
+This simple table and bench is actually perfect for intimate family gatherings, while the adorning bright soft furnishings will make you feel like you're in Barcelona, even on a gray day.
+The key, like we've mentioned with Med-inspired gardens, is bright and bold colors, patterns and texture.
 The exotic planting and greenery add energy to the area, creating the happiest of holiday garden vibes.

 High detail yet minimal and refined, we're talking about zen garden design.
-A group of Acers adds stunning impact, while a solo Japanese Maple Acer palmatum 'Bloodgood' can be such a distinctive feature in its own right.
+A group of Acers is a beautiful garden idea to add stunning impact, while a solo Japanese Maple Acer palmatum 'Bloodgood' can be such a distinctive feature in its own right.
 If a Japanese style garden is what you're trying to achieve, you'll want to include large rocks, freshly raked gravel (very satisfying to achieve), bonsai and ornate detailing.

 If you've got very young children, it's worth considering garden ideas for kids, choosing hard landscaping, surfaces, plants and play structures to create a space that not only suits your family now, but will be future-proofed, too.